Computer Science Associate of Science

 The Computer Science Faculty recommend you take your Math courses in consecutive semesters (without taking a semester off, except possibly Summer).
 The Math in these courses build heavily on each other and taking courses in consecutive semesters increases skill retention.

 Per the Statewide Transfer Articulation Agreement (STAA), you may complete any GT-CO1 course plus any GT-CO2 course OR any GT-CO2 course plus any GT-CO3 course.
 Faculty recommend: ENG 1021 (GT-CO1) and ENG 1022 (GT-CO2) OR ENG 1022 (GT-CO2) and a gtPathways-approved CO3 course (GT-CO3).
-ENG 1031 (GT-CO1) OR ENG 1022 (GT-CO2) are required for Colorado School of Mines.
+ENG 1031 (GT-CO1) OR ENG 1022 (GT-CO2) is required for Colorado School of Mines.

 FRCC requires CSC 2065 per this AS degree.
-CSC 2065 is a required course for students planning to transfer to Colorado State University, University of Colorado-Boulder, University of Colorado-Denver, and University of Northern Colorado.
+CSC 2065 is a required course for students planning to transfer to Adams State University, Colorado State University, University of Colorado-Boulder, University of Colorado-Denver, and University of Northern Colorado.
 For Colorado School of Mines, students are advised to use any remaining free elective credits to take CHE 1111 or PHY 2112 (CSC 2065 will be accepted in transfer but the other courses are preferred).
 You should consult your Front Range Community College Academic Advisor as well as an academic advisor at the intended transfer institution for guidance.
 If these credits are not required for the major at a receiving 4-year institution, they will be applied to the Bachelor’s degree as elective credit toward graduation.
 If you are planning to not take CSC 2065 and take a different course, you will need to apply for a graduation exceptionPlease check with the receiving institution to determine in which way these courses will be applied.

 If you take more credits in Mathematics and Science than are listed, it will reduce the 6 credits of electives needed